ESG Approach

 We note that the Fund may own companies with what we define as having second derivative exposures to these exclusions listed above.

-For example, the Fund may own a company that produces agricultural commodities used by the alcohol supply chain, or a REIT that has an alcohol retailer within their shopping centre.
+For example, the Fund may own a company that produces agricultural commodities or containers used by the alcohol supply chain, or a REIT that has an alcohol retailer within their shopping centre or a carton and box manufacturer that a tobacco manufacturer may utilise.
 We also note that the Fund is likely to hold a second derivative exposure to companies who still utilise some fossil fuels in the course of their normal business activities.
 We may also hold a bank that is on the pathway to decarbonisation, but at this point retains some fossil fuel loan exposures.
 We also note that these second derivative company exposures will further form an important factor in the EPORA risk and opportunity analysis and investment screening, and engagements with these companies wherever possible.

 The Fund is transparent that this is a realistic requirement in order to build a diverse portfolio of companies across the Australian share market while still being true to label regarding exclusions.